 I quickly organize the notes around the sample questions.
 It’s the liberal 70’s and Harvard allows ‘open-book’ testing.
 I use all the notes Jack prepared.
 I need to answer in my own way, so it does not seem like Jack is taking the test for me.
 The only exception is Religion, as Professor Rhinehart claims the Bible is not an open book.
 I decide that Teen Jesus will flunk Religion at Harvard on principle.
 I have to do a good job on the Business School case study to make up for the flunked course.

 Once I organize the notes, I set them aside and start on the case study.
 I have no clue where to start.
 It is not enough to discuss the challenges, failures and successes we encounter in producing a Hollywood movie.
 My role in corralling the head writer’s interference with the director’s ability to supervise the script is my prime focus.
 A more inclusive report will describe how the director manages the challenges presented by the studio executives, their legal department, the budget restriction imposed upon the hiring of cast and crew, plus the need to support and control the creative talent.
 External factors would be the politics between the Harvard and National Lampoon, as well as the pending acquisition of the National Lampoon by a large multi-media corporation.
-I set aside these external factors until I’m back in Cambridge.
-I don’t want anyone in Hollywood to know I have ulterior motives beyond my role as Landis’s P A. I need to concentrate on Landis’s role while I can pick his brain at the office.
+I set aside these external factors until I return to Cambridge.
+I don’t want anyone in Hollywood to know I have ulterior motives beyond my role as Landis’s PA.
+I need to concentrate on Landis’s role while I can pick his brain at the office.

 I begin by writing up the turmoil of dealing with Chris Miller.
 I know Landis will see what I am writing and want to put his own spin on our undermining his head writer.
 I type up a short synopsis of Miller’s obnoxious behavior leading up to his breaking down Landis’ office door.
 Sure enough, John is soon reading over my shoulder, making corrections and suggestions.
 This soon leads to a joint analysis of his overall management style.
 I explain that a case study needs teaching moments for business school students to generalize specific strategies into a comprehensive management style.
 Landis loves the complexity, which he instantly gets.
 He also loves that his high school knowledge and common sense will be taught to grad students.
 He is smug that two high school grads will be teaching MBA candidates.
 We are so subversive.
 I chalk it up to the belief that we are so smart because we know nothing.
 By glorifying our exploits, I get into Landis’ head.
 I can tone down the gloating and be more analytical when I prepare the final draft.
 I call Jay in Miami for advice.
 At least, he has a doctorate in jurisprudence.
 He relates what he had been taught about business school studies: ‘it is a concise comprehensive introduction to concepts and processes required for analyzing/interpreting business challenges and goals.’
 I have a handle on the actual processes, but concepts are beyond me.
 I decide to find actual B School students in Cambridge who can tell me what concepts I need to explain in my case study.
 Charm and my newly acquired Hollywood sluttiness will find willing grad students to make my case study accurate and current.
 Jay tells me that there are very few entertainment industry case studies.
 How music, movies, books etc. are created is beyond text-book analysis.
-Maybe I will earn me doctorate so I never have to attend classes again.
+Maybe it will earn me a doctorate so I never have to attend classes again.
 I doubt that Professor Feldstein can be so easily bamboozled.
 I just need to get credit to make up for my failing grade in religion.
 My self-righteousness knows no end after a night of preaching at St Viktor’s.

 After work on Friday, Landis invites our staff to his house for a holiday party.
 We celebrate my return to Harvard and the upcoming location visit to Portland in early January.
 Jesus’s birthday is verboten in Jewish Hollywood.
 Debbie outdoes herself in providing every type of teen comfort food I crave – burgers & fries, Mexican food, Chinese take-out, and pancakes.
 She knows how to satisfy teen needs.
 She also has sushi, fondue, and shell-fish platters for the adults.
 John announces that the final draft of the script has been approved by the studio.
 Everyone is getting a $1000 bonus for Christmas.
 He passes out checks, telling us individually that we need to take time off for the holidays.
 Once January comes, we will work seven days a week.
 I find an acoustic guitar and sing the Beatles’ ‘Eight Days a Week’ to Debbie, just to annoy him.